Region - USA

 For this reason, we advise against installing your cameras high up on long poles, attaching them to unsecured metalwork, or any unsecured surface.

-Wherever you install the camera, make sure it is firmly secured to prevent wind or vibration movement year-round.
+Wherever you install the camera, ensure it is firmly secured to prevent wind or vibration movement year-round.

 Rain can dampen more than your spirits; it can also ruin crucial parts of your time lapse video.
 Rain droplets can pool the camera's lens, causing images to become blurry and unusable.

-To mitigate as best as possible against this, you should fit your time lapse cameras with a rain shield/guard.
+To mitigate this as best as possible, you should fit your time-lapse cameras with a rain shield/guard.
 This will minimize the likely impact of an occurrence that is largely unavoidable.

 The same can be said for dust and debris on your sites.
 Wind can pick up dust particles and deposit them on the lens of your cameras.